plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

     let formatAvailability = sprintf "%.2f"
 ```

-*Note:* I have kept many details in the code which I have not explained in detail because I think those are not relevant to the discussion
+*Note:* I have kept some details in the code which I have not explained in detail so far because think those are not that relevant to the discussion
 in this post.
 If you still want to know more about these details please drop my a line.

 Quite some code!
 But in the end my implementation of the controller-presenter-hybrid is very simple.
 Now here comes the most important